ImhereforWurm/Brorrowind/README.md

 # Brorrowind
-An annon built and tested mod for Wurm Unlimited, inspired by Morrowind.
+An anon built and tested mod for Wurm Unlimited, inspired by Morrowind.

 ## Overview
-**Warning: requires wyvrnmods as a dependancy**
+**Warning: requires wyvernmods as a dependency**

 This mod was built to add a few key features I wanted to add to the bi-annual(lol) Wurm server hosted for anons.
 A combination of cosmetic and practical features, I've added toggles for everything in the *.config.